michaelgrosner/tribeca/MANUAL.md

 * `/sec` - see `trades`.

-* `ewma?` - Use a quote protection of 100 minute EWMA smoothed line of the price to limit the price while sending new orders.
+* `ewma?` - Use a quote protection of `periods` smoothed line of the price to limit the price while sending new orders.

+* `periodsᵉʷᵐᵃ` - Maximum amount of values collected in the sequences used to calculate the `ewma?` quote protection.
+After collect sequentially every 1 minute the value of the `fair value`, and before place new orders, a limit will be always applied to the new orders price using a `ewma` calculation, taking into account only the last `periods` periods in each sequence.

 * `stdev`